good deals on cheap 9mm ammo

 .380 ACP (9mm Short, 9x17mm, 9mm Kurz)

-Remington 88 grain JHP (R380AI) - A good high-velocity hollowpoint that feeds well in Colt Government Model .380, H&K HK4, Taurus PT-58, older PP and PPK, Bersa .380, Beretta 70s, Makarov and Hungarian FEG.
-These are all good guns that might choke on other hollowpoints, but they will probably feed the Remington fine.
+Reliability is crucial and thus you must test JHP rounds in your pistol before carrying.
+A hollow point load that feeds well in the Colt Government Model .380, H&K HK4, Taurus PT-58, older PP and PPK, Bersa .380, Beretta 70s, Makarov and Hungarian FEG is the Remington 88 grain JHP.
+These are all good guns that might choke on other hollow points, but they will probably feed the Remington fine.
 If your .380 chokes on other JHP loads, try fifty rounds of the Remington 88 grain through your gun and see if it improves.

-.380 ACP hollowpoints to avoid:
+.380 ACP hollow point loads to avoid:

-Hornady 90 gr.
-XTP-HP (9010) - Both the Federal 380BP and the Hornady XTP-HP never expand and may jam many guns due to their truncated-cone bullet nose profiles.
+Federal 90 grain JHP (380BP) and Hornady 90 grain XTP (9010) - Both the Federal 380BP and the Hornady XTP seldom expand and may jam many guns, due to their truncated-cone bullet nose profiles.
 Pass by these two.

 95 grain ball:

-Use only ball ammo in the Davis P-380, Accu-Tek, EAA .380, Tanarmi, AMT/OMC/TDE Back-Up, Heritage, FIE, Jennings, Bryco, Lorcin, Llama, and "other."
-Hollowpoints should never be used in these low-priced guns.
+Use only ball ammo in the Davis P-380, Accu-Tek, EAA .380, Tanarmi, AMT/OMC/TDE Back-Up, Heritage, FIE, Jennings, Bryco, Lorcin, Llama and other bargain priced autos.
+Hollow points should not be used in these low-priced guns, due to reliability problems.

 9mm Makarov (9x18mm)